-Our recipe for Naturally Dyed Eggs is simple and just calls for a veggie, a fruit, a spice, distilled white vinegar, and of course, hard-boiled eggs.
-Raw beets are used for pinks and reds; blueberries create blues and purples, and ground turmeric is the source for yellows and golds.
+The best thing about dyeing your Easter eggs with plants?
+You have weeks ahead of eating deviled eggs, egg salad.
+Plus, it’s super easy and only calls for a veggie, a fruit, a spice, distilled white vinegar and, of course, hard-boiled eggs.
+Raw beets are used for pinks and reds; blueberries create blues and purples; and ground turmeric is the source for yellows and golds.

 - Boil your eggs and make the dyes the day before to save time.